WillFantom/jumpbox/README.md

 # SSH Jumpbox    ![GitHub release (latest SemVer)](https://img.shields.io/github/v/tag/willfantom/jumpbox?display_name=tag&label=%20&sort=semver)  ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/WillFantom/jumpbox/Release?label=%20&logo=github)

-SSH Jumpbox is a hardened dockerized OpenSSH server that can be used as a bastion SSH server.
+SSH Jumpbox is a hardened dockerized OpenSSH server that can be used as a multi-user bastion SSH server.
+Whilst other great tools such as [`ssh-portal`]() exist, they can be overcomplicated for many use cases, leading to a more complex security auditing process.
+This jumpbox is somewhat simple, and importantly uses a vanilla OpenSSH server rather than a custom-built server.

 ## Usage